anushr03/C_mini_projects/README-01J30JSD272YFAQ935BCVH0S4F.md

     - If you input your name, lets say, John Doe, `scanf` will only take John and once it sees a space, it will stop taking any more characters, eventhough we gave the input 'John Doe'.

     - To take a line of text, instead of `scanf`, we can use `fgets()`

+- Arrays
+    - An Array is basically a data structure where we can store a bunch of different data values

+- Return Statement
+    - a return statement is a special line of code that we can include in our functions which will allow them to reeturn information.

+    - void does not return anything

+- If statements